Revisiting Friedmann-like cosmology with torsion: newest constraints from high-redshift observations: Friedmann-like cosmology with torsion

-For convenience, we adopt the same notation from \cite{Kranas2019}.
-With the presence of torsion terms into Einstein gravitational field, it is known as the Einstein-Cartan equation of gravitation.
-The Einstein-Cartan field equation of gravitation describes the relationship between matter and the geometry of space-time, which combines with Ricci tensor, Ricci scalar and energy momentum tensor
+With the presence of torsion terms into Einstein gravitational field, it is known as the Einstein-Cartan equation of gravitation \cite{Kranas2019}.
+The Einstein-Cartan field equation of gravitation describes the relationship between matter and the geometry of space-time, which combines Ricci tensor, Ricci scalar and energy momentum tensor